bullhornfixie/three.js-journey-advanced/25-realistic-render/readme.md

 - Executes the callback on this object and all descendants(children)
 - Using this function as we want to apply the directional light to the material composing background

+### Encoding
+- `outputEncoding` property controls the output render encoding
+- Default encoding is `THREE.LinearEncoding` and we should use `THREE.sRGBEncoding`

 ## Resources